ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #errors-commit-final-assertion}

-The following are the list of errors related to Commit Final Assertion:
+The following is the list of errors related to Commit Final Assertion:

 - err_3.6.1: Badly formed message: badly formed Claim.